edenai/discord-bot-article/README.md

 # Discord Bot with LLM Integration

-This project is a Discord bot that integrates with a Large Language Model (LLM) to provide intelligent responses to user queries.
-The bot is built using Python and leverages the `discord.py` library for Discord interactions and an external LLM API for natural language processing.
+This project is a Discord bot that uses Retrieval-Augmented Generation (RAG) from EdenAI as a chatbot to respond to users' questions.
+Built with Python, it leverages the `discord.py` library for Discord interactions and integrates with a Large Language Model (LLM) via EdenAI's API to deliver context-aware, intelligent responses.

 ## Features